lafeychine/scala-native-sfml/docs/_docs/graphics/drawing-2d-stuff.md

 Original content can be found [on the SFML website](https://www.sfml-dev.org/tutorials/2.5/graphics-draw.php) (only for C++)

+## Introduction

+As you learnt in the previous tutorials, SFML's window module provides an easy way to open an OpenGL window and handle its events, but it doesn't help when it comes to drawing something.
+The only option which is left to you is to use the powerful, yet complex and low level OpenGL API.

+Fortunately, SFML provides a graphics module which will help you draw 2D entities in a much simpler way than with OpenGL.

 ## The drawing window

 To draw the entities provided by the graphics module, you must use a specialized